pranavgoyanka/MangaDownloader/README.md

 # MangaDownloader (WIP)
 a python based manga downloader

-Downloads any chapter from mangapanda
+Downloads any title from mangapanda
-Currently Downloads one chapter at a time